Where does our 100% green electricity come from?

 #1 Fan in Market Weighton, East Yorkshire and #2 Fan in Caerphilly, South Wales.
-That's right, Octopus Energy we now have wind turbines of our very own!
+That's right, Octopus Energy now have wind turbines of our very own!
 This is the UK’s first energy tariff to give customers the benefits of local renewable energy production in real-time.
-Octopus customers in Market Weighton or Caerphilly can join the Octopus Fan Club for £1 a week, and enjoy much cheaper 100% renewable electricity whenever their local turbines are spinning.
+Octopus customers in Market Weighton or Caerphilly can join the Octopus Fan Club, and enjoy much cheaper 100% renewable electricity whenever their local turbines are spinning.

 We’ve recently teamed up with trailblazers Ripple Energy to supply customers with energy from the UK’s first consumer-owned wind farm.

 In the first large scale project of its kind, we’re working with Ripple Energy to democratise energy, offering people the chance to buy a share of a turbine.
 In exchange, they'll get access to the electricity it produces – and we’ll be supplying that energy.
 This is one big we love working directly with generators – there's room to try all sorts of innovative, groundbreaking new ways to generate and supply renewable energy.

 Meet some of the fantastic independent green energy generators we work with

 The first way we support renewable generation is by paying renewable generators to pump energy into the grid directly.
 We currently purchase the energy generated by 102 solar, wind, and hydro plants directly, through what are known as Power Purchase Agreements (PPAs), and our PPA portfolio is growing all the time.